 When you bring home your first horse, there are a few essential things you'll need to know in order to care for it properly right away.
 Learn the basics of feeding, tying and basic care for your first horse.

 - Basic Horse Care: Here is the very basic information you will need to care for your horse properly.

 - Horse and Pony Care By the Day, Week, Month and Year: Have you thought about the time required for properly caring for a horse?
 I've broken down what you need to do to care for your horse by the day, week month and year.

-- How to Tie Safely: Probably the first thing you'll need to do when you get your first horse is tie it--whether in a stable or trailer.
+- How to Tie Safely: Probably, the first thing you'll need to do when you get your first horse is tie itin a stable or trailer.
 Here is how to tie your horse safely.

 2. Feeding Your Horse